broch/broch.github.io/drafts/linux-install.md

 The connections are stored as files in the `/etc/NetworkManager/system-connections` directory.
 Note that the passwords are stored in plain text in these files.
 I don't mind this since none of the WIFI connections I use are very secret [^nm-gkr].

-[^nm-gkr]: NetworkManager can apparently integrate with gnome keyring, but I haven't got this working yet.
-Setting `psk-flags=1` means a user secret agent will be asked for the password (see `man nm-settings`) but I don't know how this takes place yet.
-Supposedly it normally delegates to `nm-applet` but I don't have the gnome parts installed so this isn't an option.
-A workaround is to remove the `psk` entry from the connection file and get `nmcli` to ask you to enter the password: `nmcli --ask connection up Cafe`.
-It is also possible to run `nmcli agent` in another terminal window as the secret agent, but you still have to enter the password yourself.
-There may be other programs out there which will fulfil this role.
+[^nm-gkr]: NetworkManager can be integrated with gnome keyring, using a [`SecretAgent`](https://developer.gnome.org/NetworkManager/stable/gdbus-org.freedesktop.NetworkManager.SecretAgent.html) service.
+Setting `psk-flags=1` means a user secret agent will be asked for the password (see `man nm-settings`).
+The `nm-applet` application from the package `network-manager-gnome`implements the required service interface.
+It will ask the user for the password on demand and store it for late use in the keyring.
+If you don't instal this, a workaround is to remove the `psk` entry from the connection file and get `nmcli` to ask you to enter the password: `nmcli --ask connection up Cafe`.

 Managing External Disks